Landscaping 101 – Tools & Planting

 - Wheelbarrow – your best friend when it comes to hauling yard material

-- Hand trowel – A small trowel for planting, transplanting, digging up bulbs, moving dirt, potting, and much more!
+- Garden Trowel – A small trowel for planting, transplanting, digging up bulbs, moving dirt, potting, and much more!

 - Cultivator – used for loosening and breaking up tough soil, removing rocks, weeding and aerating